 There’s no doubt you should use this kind of photos in your work.
 Conceptual realism sounds like the perfect style to use in Instagram, where everyone tries to show their honest, yet their very best, self.back to menu ↑

 As millennials reject gender stereotypes for men and society as a whole crave for dismissing one-dimensional male identities, this trend is about modern, emotionally connected and prejudice-free representations of men and masculinity in every aspect of life.

-Deeply rooted in the authentic imagery trend, this topic is one very interesting to explore.
-For years gender breaking photos have focused in women (iStock & Getty Images listed it on their trends in 2017) so it’s refreshing and inspiring to play with the new representations of men.
+Deeply rooted in the authentic imagery trend, this topic is very interesting to explore.
+For years gender breaking photos have focused on women (iStock & Getty Images listed it on their trends in 2017) so it’s refreshing and inspiring to play with the new representations of men.

 If we are to believe our eyes, and experts, the shift in individual identities is permanent.
 It makes sense to think visual trends around them will be around for long too.
 So using modern masculinity concepts in your designs is definitely a clever move to stay current.back to menu ↑

 The guys over at Depositphotos identified several trends in 2018, most of them centered around the concept of authenticity (which is a constant and very important trend in the market since years – read more about authentic stock images here).
 You can learn more about the company in our Depositphotos review.
 Check out what current trends in photography they found:back to menu ↑

 This one is also about models (we told you, photos of people are everything).
 The trend in people photos this year revolves around unconventionality.
 Models are not only real but also stereotype breaking.
 Diversity in all its forms is embraced.

 The hunger for images we can relate to is not only satisfied with images of people we can identify with, we also want to see all kind of people, a mosaic that represents our modern, diverse society in an accurate, beautiful way.